 There’s string puppet show as well.

-Thanks to Alvin and OMY.sg for linking me up with the organiser of Social Media Week Hong Kong.
+Thanks OMY.sg for linking me up with the organiser of Social Media Week Hong Kong.
 I really enjoyed meeting interesting and nice people at the event.
 A big Thank You to the marketing team of Harbour City for your warm hospitality!
 See you guys around!